cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 <img src="{{ 'images/v2.1/admin_ui_hovering.gif' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}By default, CockroachDB stores timeseries metrics for the last 30 days, but you can reduce the interval for timeseries storage.
-Alternately, if you are exclusively using a third-party tool such as <a href="monitor-cockroachdb-with-prometheus.html">Prometheus</a> for timeseries monitoring, you can disable timeseries storage entirely.
-For more details, see this <a href="operational-faqs.html#can-i-reduce-or-disable-the-storage-of-timeseries-data">FAQ</a>.
+By default, CockroachDB stores timeseries metrics for the last 30 days, but you can reduce the interval for timeseries storage.
+Alternately, if you are exclusively using a third-party tool such as [Prometheus](monitor-cockroachdb-with-prometheus.html) for timeseries monitoring, you can disable timeseries storage entirely.
+For more details, see this [FAQ](operational-faqs.html#can-i-reduce-or-disable-the-storage-of-timeseries-data).
 {{site.data.alerts.end}}

 #### Change time range